Visiting Campus and Lexington

 - Bangkok House is a UK favorite for Thai food.
 Located across the street from the Singletary Center for the Arts, it is busy at lunch with UK students, faculty, and staff.

 - Ramsey's Diner has multiple Lexington location serving Southern comfort food and delicious pie.
-The closest location to campus is at the corner of Woodland Avenue and East High Street
+The closest location to campus is off Nicholasville Road at Zandale Drive.

 - If you are in town for a UK basketball game at Rupp Arena, make time to eat at Sawyer's across from Triangle Park.
 They are known for their amazing burgers and fries.
 Get there early on game days because the line is long but moves fast.